voukatas/jerry/README.md

 4. Add probably configurable restrictions

+5. Add cause code mapping

 and many more!!

 ## Known Issues
-1. Jerry will fail if you try to access directly a folder (core dump) like test or /home/
+1. Jerry will fail if you try to access directly a folder (core dump) like test or /home/ --> fixed

 2. There are plenty more issues that needs fixing, but again this is a hobby/fun/learning project